tendermint/tendermint/docs/rfc/rfc-026-p2p-bad-peers-checktx.md

 However, disconnecting from a peer is not the same as banning the peer.
 The p2p layer will close the connecton but the peer can reconnect without any penalty, and if it as a persistent peer, a reconnect will be initiated from the node.
-Note that, currently, the p2p layer implements only banning peers for an indefinite amount of time, by marking them as bad.
-Additionally, if the [`filterPeers`](../../spec/abci/abci%2B%2B_app_requirements.md#peer-filtering) config flag is set, the application can ban peers itself.

 - Transaction handling from [peers](https://github.com/tendermint/tendermint/blob/85a584dd2ee3437b117d9f5e894eac70bf09aeef/internal/mempool/reactor.go#L120)